netgroup-polito/nfv-data-model/README.md

 # RESTful web service

-Implementation of a RESTful web service that permits to store and retrieve the NFV/SDN information and call an Orchestration service like Verifoo or Verigraph.
+Implementation of a RESTful web service that permits to store and retrieve the NFV/SDN information.

+Different methos allow you to manage the whole structure and also the sub-structure.
+There is the possibility to **add**, **remove**, **modify** hosts, graphs, vnfd and so on.
+Check [documentation](https://github.com/NFV-Architecture/data-format/blob/master/doc/DP2_NFV_Data_Models.pdf), section 5, for more details.

 # Menù